vanhoefm/fragattacks/README.md

 - The WN111v2 seems to work well, although I did not test it extensively.

 - The driver for the AWUS036ACH is not part of the Linux kernel and requires the installation of a separate driver.
-On some Linux distributions such as Kali you can install this driver through the package manager.
+On Kali you can install this driver through the package manager.
+This card was not extensivly tested.

 If you are unable to find one of the above network cards, you can search for [alternative network cards](#id-alternative-cards) that have a high chance of also working.
 When using a network card that is not explicitly supported